Updated: Apr 22

-Part of the bastardization of the Law of Attraction includes the preoccupation with time.
-The universe does not manifest on a human-constructed measurement of time.
-Of course, with the appreciation that time is relative comes a realization that you already have everything you need within.
+Part of the bastardization of the Law of Attraction includes a belief that the universe manifests on an ego-centric measurement of time.
+You already have everything you need within.
 You carry it inside you at all times and instead of focusing outward, an inward focus will reveal your Way (or Dao).
 By cultivating your own mind, you will simply BE.
 That is where you will find gratitude.

 And once you’ve discovered true gratitude, you find it has its own energy.
 That energy unlocks Truth.
 The energy exchange that makes life dynamic is what the Law of Attraction is really all about.
 It is written in the Bible to "give, and it will be given to you."
 You get what you put out.
 It is energy, not ‘wants.’
 Some believe that energy comes back to you in the form of “wants.”
 It may or may not, but the larger dynamic at play is energy.